SDC-Samwise/Products/README.md

 ## Details

 ### Step 1:
 Created all the API endpoints and routes.
 Local benchmarks for each endpoint averaged around 800ms without index, a bulk of that coming from the Styles endpoint.
-After adding indexing, query speed increased from 3 seconds to 50ms (using PgAdmin) and 10ms (using Postman).
+After indexing, query speeds increased from 3 seconds to 50ms (using PgAdmin) and 10ms (using Postman).
+Local stress test with K6 shows that the breakpoint was at 500VUs.

-### Results
+### Local Query Results

 | Indexing | Time          |
 | :---     | :----:        |